1123/bitemporaldb/README.md

 This is a bitemporal, object oriented bitemporal database layer on top of Mongodb written in Scala.
 Also an in-memory bitemporal database based on Java hashmaps is included that can be used without a database.
+Essentially this library allows to store objects together with transactional history and their temporal validity and query these objects using a bitemporal context.
+Note that this library does not allow to manage transactional history and temporal validity of single object properties or relations to other objects.

 MongoDB has been chosen as the first persistent implementation, since it allows for document oriented storage and